 What is Personality?

 claim to measure?
 Personality is defined in many ways.
 One of the more comprehensive definitions is provided by Randy Larsen and David M. Buss: “the set of psychological traits and mechanisms within the individual that are organized and relatively enduring, and that influence his or her interactions with, and adaptations to, the intrapsychic, physical, and social environments.” (p.
 4).
 This seemingly complex definition illustrates how personality is more complicated than the typical list of traits or types that we usually associate with the term.
-For example, personality is more than just whether you are an extravert or introvert.
+For example, personality is more than just whether you are an extrovert or introvert.
 In fact, most people are not only one or the other, but some of both in varying degrees.
 The overarching concept of personality reflects relatively stable individual differences in how people think and behave in similar situations.

 The often overlooked part of the definition is that personality isn’t just about observable behaviors; it also includes patterns of thinking that influence how people understand the world around them.
 For example, two people could walk away from the same interaction with a completely different understanding of what happened.
 Objectively, they had a conversation about potential ways to approach a new project they are working on together.
 However, the more result-oriented person leaves the interaction energized by a lively debate and satisfied that they decided on a better idea than they could have come up with individually.
 The other is more people-oriented and is worried about how that “fight” could impact the working relationship.

 most research does not support the existence of distinct “types” of people.
 A continuum better represents personality traits.
 People are not “an extravert” or “an introvert,” for example.
 They fall somewhere between those two extremes.
 So why do so many people talk about personality types?
 Understanding that others have consistently different preferences than our own, referred to as a theory of mind, is crucial for everyday social interactions.
 Personality types are useful for developing a theory of mind and more respectful exchanges, but they can be detrimental if you use them to define people.
-How is Personality Measured?

 Many approaches to personality measurement don’t rely on questionnaires.
 One is collecting

-forced-choice assessments require respondents to choose which of a set of words/statements is most like them instead of letting them rate each statement separately.
+forced-choice assessments require respondents to share which of a set of words/statements is most like them instead of letting them rate each statement separately.
 For example, are you more realistic or inventive?
-The forced-choice method keeps respondents from indicating high levels across all socially desirable traits.
+The forced-choice method keeps respondents from indicating high levels across all socially desirable personal traits.
 Another self-report format is the conditional reasoning test.
 This method presents “logical reasoning problems” (meaning respondents are not told it measures personality) and asks respondents to choose one of four responses.
 Two responses are intentionally nonsensical, one reflects the measured personality trait (e.g., aggression), and the other is for people who are low on that trait.
 Yet another type of self-report method is rapid response measurement.
 This method incorporates how quickly people associate adjectives as accurate descriptors of themselves to determine the attribute’s importance and reduce conscious faking.

 Rorschach test.
 A trained evaluator shows the respondent several images and asks them to describe what they see.
 The evaluator uses these descriptors to determine personality traits.

 How to take a Personality Test?

-What if the personality assessment informs hiring or promotion decisions?
+What if the personality test for employers is used in the hiring or promotion process?
 Are there answers that will make you more likely to be hired or promoted?
 Possibly, but you should still respond honestly.
 Many commercial assessments intended for decision-making are either designed to prevent faking or have “lie scales” that indicate how much people inflate their scores.
 If you get caught faking, you probably won’t be hired.
 Even if you can successfully fake your response to look good without getting caught, there are downsides:

-debated , personality assessments can be a useful tool as part of a comprehensive selection process that includes other assessments such as work samples and structured interviews.
-Personality assessments are not the strongest predictors of performance (e.g., cognitive ability and work samples are stronger predictors), but several traits have consistent significant positive relationships with job performance.
+Although the implementation of a personality assessment test for employment is debated , a work personality test can be a useful tool as part of a comprehensive selection process that includes other assessments such as work samples and structured interviews.
+Employee personality tests are not the strongest predictors of performance (e.g., cognitive ability and work samples are stronger predictors), but several traits have consistent significant positive relationships with job performance.
 Most personality assessments tend to have small subgroup differences (e.g., race, sex) and less adverse impact than cognitive assessments.
 Adding a personality assessment to a cognitively loaded selection system can help reduce the system’s adverse impact and increase diversity.

 can help people understand their patterns of behavior and inner motivations.
 Understanding why you do the things you do is an essential first step in breaking negative habits and establishing good ones.
 Knowing and using your strengths can also be beneficial.
-It can help you choose tasks where you excel, which provides a positive experience and could motivate you to address behaviors that may challenge you more.
+It can be an indicator to help you choose tasks and skills where you excel, which provides a positive experience and could motivate you to address behaviors that may challenge you more.

 can avoid unnecessary conflicts when they understand what their coworkers want or prefer.
 One teammate may expect perfection at all costs, whereas another teammate values speed over perfection, and another cares more about the social nature of the interaction.
 The knowledge that other people have different and equally valid perspectives is key to effective and respectful exchanges.

 assessments are designed for selection and hiring.
 For this purpose, it is best to have a legally defensible and reliable assessment with appropriate validity evidence.